ma1de/lock/README.md

 the `Lock-all.jar` *(look for a file with the `-all` ending, it's important)*  file, and paste it into your `plugins/` folder. <br>
 Enjoy!

+# Contributing
+Make a pull request and I wil review it and potentially merge it into the `master` branch

 # License Notice

     Lock - A plugin for securing your Minecraft server